Introduction to migration dependencies in Drupal

 Using previously imported files in image fields

 To be able to reuse the previously imported files, the migrate_lookup plugin is used.
-Additionally, an alternative text for the image is created using a contact plugin concat plugin.
+Additionally, an alternative text for the image is created using the concat plugin.
 The following snippet shows how the process section is configured:

 In Drupal, files and images are entity reference fields.
 That means, they only store a pointer to the file, not the file itself.
 The pointer is an integer number representing the file ID (fid) inside Drupal.
 The migration_lookup plugin allows you to query the file migration so imported elements can be reused in node migration.